 Fleet Air Arm squadrons were quite involved in the Mediterranean battles during Operation Crusader.
 While no carrier was active in the Med following the sinking of HMS Ark Royal on 13/14 November 1941, FAA squadrons such as No. 828 Squadron FAA (see also Thomas Barker’s diary) operated from Malta against Italian shipping, and several squadrons operated from the western desert in support of ground operations.

+Interestingly, the FAA also supported army co-operation operations.
 No. 826 Squadron FAA with 12 Albacores which could carry out anti-shipping strikes when released from army cooperation duties.
-On army cooperation these carried out flare dropping and night bombing of vehicle and tank concentrations.
-To illuminate targets for night bombardment was a specialty function carried out by the Albacores, which were very well suited for this task, it appears.
-They also carried out spotting duties for naval bombardments such as occurred at Bardia and Derna during CRUSADER.
+On army cooperation support these planes carried out flare dropping and night bombing of vehicle and tank concentrations.
+The illumination of targets for night bombardment was a specialty function carried out by these Albacores, which were very well suited for this task, it appears.
+They also carried out artillery spotting duties for naval bombardments such as occurred at Bardia and Derna during CRUSADER.

 RAF torpedo squadrons did not become active until very late in the battle.
-As I understand it, No.39 Squadron, operating Bristol Beauforts out of Malta and Cyrenaica, contributed to the sinking of MS Vittoria of the T.18 convoy on 23 January 1942 (she was finished off by Albacores from No.826 Squadron FAA operating out of Malta).
+As I understand it, No.39 Squadron, operating Bristol Beauforts out of Malta and Cyrenaica, contributed to the sinking of troopship MS Victoria in the T.18 convoy on 23 January 1942.
+She was finished off by Albacores from No.826 Squadron FAA operating out of Berka in Cyrenaica.